 Blacklists are created by ISPs and mailbox providers to prevent spamming.
 Mailbox providers use blacklists to filter out emails from spammers.
 Blacklisting occurs when email recipients mark emails as spam or junk.
 If a particular email that is sent out to a large database has a high spam complaint, it could result in the domain being blacklisted.
 Blacklisting adversely affects a domain’s reputation and can decrease your domain’s repute considerably.

 Spam traps are fake email addresses found on hidden locations across the web operated by Blacklisting services.
 You should be wary of sending emails to Spam traps because this could hinder your email deliverability considerably.
 Spam traps are difficult to identify as compared to bounce rates and spam complaints and they don’t respond to emails or sign up for mailing lists.

-Your email timing and quality of content in the email matter highly.
+Your sending time and content quality in the email matter.
 Moreover, the kind of emails you send out, whether they are sent straight to junk or spam, overall affects email deliverability.

 One of the main reasons for the deterioration in a domain’s reputation is also poor email engagement.
 High rates of unsubscribing and poor open email rates due to poor email quality, can lead to poor email engagement and in turn, a bad domain reputation.